 At the Annual General Meeting held in each year that a Music Industry Director position is available the Music Industry Members will vote on each candidate.

-If the number of candidates for election as Music Industry Directors is equal to or less than the number of vacancies, the candidates receiving a majority vote of the Music Industry Members cast in favour must be declared by the Chairperson of the meeting to be elected as Music Industry Directors.
+If the number of candidates for election as Music Industry Directors is equal to or more than the number of vacancies, the candidates receiving a majority vote of the Music Industry Members cast in favour must be declared by the chairperson of the meeting to be elected as Music Industry Directors.
+If the number of candidates for election as Music Industry Directors is less than the number of vacancies, the Board may fill the vacancy as if it was a casual vacancy in accordance with the terms of clause 24(3)(h).

 If the number of candidates is greater than the number of vacancies, a ballot must be held for the election of the candidates.
-Subject to the candidates receiving a majority vote of the Music Industry Members cast in favour, the candidates receiving the greatest number of votes cast in their favour must be declared by the Chairperson of the meeting to be elected as Music Industry Directors.
+Subject to the candidates receiving a majority vote of the Music Industry Members cast in favour, the candidates receiving the greatest number of votes cast in their favour must be declared by the chairperson of the meeting to be elected as Music Industry Directors.

 If an equality of votes would otherwise prevent the successful candidate for a vacancy from being determined, the names of the candidates who received the same number of votes must be put to a further ballot immediately.